Essential Nonfiction Books on Latin America

 Child of the Dark by Carolina Maria de Jesus

-Child of the Dark: The Diary of Carolina Maria de Jesus reveals the harsh realities of life in a São Paulo favela during the 1950s through the eyes of a single mother.
-It documents poverty, hunger, and social marginalization.
+Child of the Dark: The Diary of Carolina Maria de Jesus reveals the harsh realities of life as a single mother in a São Paulo favela during the 1950s.

 “I classify São Paulo this way: The Governor’s Palace is the living room.
 The mayor’s office is the dining room and the city is the garden.
 And the favela is the backyard where they throw the garbage.
 Sometimes families move into the favela with children.
 In the beginning they are educated, friendly.
 Days later they use foul language, are mean and quarrelsome.
-They are diamonds turned to lead.
-They are transformed from objects that were in the living room to objects banished to the garbage dump… For me, the world instead of evolving is turning primitive.
+They are diamonds turned to lead… For me, the world instead of evolving is turning primitive.
 Those who don’t know hunger will say: ‘Whoever wrote this is crazy.’
 It’s necessary to know hunger to know how to describe it.”

 When I Was Puerto Rican by Esmeralda Santiago